monika76five/Data-Confidentiality/Projects/README.md

 - The methods used to obtain and analyze the data
 - The results of the analysis (tables, charts, graphs, significance, confidence intervals, descriptive text)
 - A discussion of the research, the limitations of the current research, reasonableness of any assumptions made, possibilities of future work/studies that should be conducted, etc.
-- References should be listed at the end of the report and do not count against the 20 page limit.